 There is no magic pill to overcome genophobia.
 Like most fears, it takes time to work through it.
 Some never completely get over it but can be able to manage it and live a healthy sex life.
 Here are some ways to help recover from genophobia.

 Look at these causes above.
 Have you had an experience or an insecurity, that could be the cause of your genophobia?
 Even if you can't think of anything, your trauma might be hidden.
 Talk to your family or friends and try to figure out a cause.

 If it's something beyond your control, surround yourself with people who won't put you down for your insecurity.
 Talk to others who may suffer from the same insecurities, and learn different coping mechanisms.

 Also, don't be afraid to talk to your partner about your insecurities.
 If they care for you, they'll understand.

-If your genophobia is due to past trauma, make sure your partner knows about it.
-Your partner should assure you that everything is going to be okay, and if there's anything that makes you feel uncomfortable, let them know, and they'll dial back.
-Having someone who doesn't respect your trauma can worsen your fears, but if you have someone who is truly caring, you'll learn to make coping with those fears a little bit easier.
+If your genophobia is due to a past trauma, make sure your partner knows about it.
+Your partner should assure you that everything is going to be okay, and if there's anything that makes you feel uncomfortable, let them know.
+Having someone who doesn't respect your experience can worsen your fears, but if you have someone who is truly caring, you'll learn to make coping with those fears a little bit easier.

-Don't feel afraid to seek therapy when dealing with genophobia.
-Getting advice from your friends or loved ones is great, and all, but a true professional can help you to figure out the exact cause of your genophobia and figure out the steps you can take to be on your way to fixing it.
+Don't feel afraid to seek therapy.
+Getting advice from your friends or loved ones is great, but a true professional can help you to figure out the exact cause of your genophobia and identify the steps you can take to be on your way to fixing it.
 This is especially important if you've suffered from trauma, as a professional can help you cope without triggering an episode.

 Genophobia doesn't mean that you have to have a bad sex life.
 Like all fears, you can cope with them, or learn to conquer them altogether.
 Talk to people who care about you, whether that is friends, family, or a professional.
-You can conquer this fear and move on to have a fruitful sex life.
+You can conquer this fear and move on to have a fruitful sex life, and fulfilling relationships.